SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 the result instance ``results.runs.run_00000001.my_result`` won't have a comment only the instance ``results.runs.run_00000000.my_result``.

-**IMPORTANT**: If you use multiprocessing, the storage service will take care that the comment for the result or derived parameter with the lowest run index will be considered, regardless of the order of the finishing of your runs.
-Note that this only works properly if all comments are the same.
-Otherwise the comment in the overview table might not be the one with the lowest run index.
-Moreover, if you merge trajectories (see ref:`more-on-merging`) there is no support for purging comments in the other trajectory.
+**IMPORTANT**: If you use multiprocessing, the comment of the first result that was stored is used.
+Since runs are performed synchronously there is no guarantee that the comment of the result with the lowest run index is kept.
-All comments of the other trajectory's results and derived parameters will be kept and merged into your current one.

 **IMPORTANT** Purging of duplicate comments requires overview tables.
 Since there are no overview tables for *group* nodes, this feature does not work for comments in *group* nodes.